pombreda/getpaid/getpaid.verkkomaksut/branches/multipayment/getpaid/verkkomaksut/README.txt

     >>> for name in right_assignable.keys():
     ...     del right_assignable[name]

-Finally, we need to log in as the portal owner, i.e. an administrator user.
+Log in as the portal owner.
 We do this from the login page.
     >>> browser.open(portal_url)
     >>> from Products.PloneTestCase.setup import portal_owner, default_password
     >>> browser.open(portal_url + '/login_form?came_from=' + portal_url)